sfmanuel/documentation/Flow script API.md

     def setting(self, setting_name, value=None):
         """
+        Read or write a setting
+        Parameters:
+        - setting_name      the name of the setting to read or write
-        if value is given, it sets the setting to it and returns it else it reads the value and returns it.
+        - value             the value to set. if not specified the current value will be read and returned
         """
         if value is None:
             self._send({